 Nowhere is a place no one else wants to be, a place that offers no comfort, no wealth, no value.

-Nowhere is a place to be though to gain privacy, a place to start something new, a place to build from the ground up what you see in your mind’s eye.
+Nowhere, however, can be a place to gain privacy, a place to begin new, a place to build what you now see that you didn’t see before.

 Chip, wife Lori, son Bowen, and Scott are striking out for Nowhere, Arizona.

 There won’t be a town here, but, by the time we are done, this trip, there will be the start of a storage shed for Chip and Lori’s stuff.
 Their homestead is still further down time’s road.

 When you come to Nowhere, you don’t want to come with Nothing and you want to leave Something behind.